ADR 0047 - Service Maintenance and Upgrades (Framework 2.0)

 • Learning Curve: Schedar team members need to learn workflow DSL (YAML-based)

-• Operational Overhead: Another operator to monitor, upgrade, secure
+• Operational Overhead: Another operator to monitor, upgrade, and secure

 • Complexity: Might be overkill for simple version checks